Shreyasrana18/Shreyasrana18/README.md

  ## About Me:
-- 🔭 I’m currently working on <a href="https://github.com/Shreyasrana18/Anime-Stats-Bot">Anime Stats bot</a>
+- 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning FLask
+- 🌱 I’m currently learning Flask
 - 👯 I’m looking to collaborate in App Dev,discord bots
 - 🤔 I’m looking for help with DSA
 - 📫 How to reach me: ranashreyas4@gmail.com